Harry Lester Stancil

 Ralph and Ethel got a call about the tragedy and also read about it in the San Francisco Chronicle and San Mateo Times.

-Joe would often ride alone down the mountain 2 miles, to go swimming with other kids in the Eel River at Tatu.
-Fishing was also a favorite past time.
-Joe liked to sleep late and when he did, he had to wash the dishes.
+Joe would often ride alone down the mountain two miles to go swimming with other kids in the Eel River at Tatu.
+Fishing was also a favorite pastime.
+Joe liked to sleep late, and when he did, he had to wash the dishes.
 He did so willingly.

-Once Ralph had stacked wood close to porch.
+Once, Ralph had stacked wood close to the porch.
 Joe looked at the stack and restacked the wood further away.
 Joe tried to help out.
-One morning Joe found dead kittens down by the creek.
-Mr. Bigelow, owner of the ranch had killed them believing they had too many cats.
+One morning, Joe found dead kittens down by the creek.
+Mr. Bigelow, the owner of the ranch, had killed them, believing they had too many cats.
 Joe showed them to Ralph.

 Joe and Ethel often went rabbit hunting on foot in the afternoons.
 Ralph had cautioned them not to walk in the trails as this was a favorite place for rattlesnakes to lay and enjoy the afternoon warmth.
 Ethel started back home walking in the trail while Joe walked beside it.
-As Ethel stepped she heard the rattles.
-Realizing she'd just stepped over a rattler.
-Ethel quickly turned, aimed her rifle, shooting the 2 foot rattler.
+As Ethel stepped, she heard the rattles, realizing she'd just stepped over a rattler.
+Ethel quickly turned, aimed her rifle, and shot the two-foot rattler.
 Joe cut off the rattlers for Ralph's collection.

 Domesticated blackberries grew up the side of the barn.
 Joe picked them for Ethel.